darthwalsh/bin/apps/RenovateDefaultConfig.md

 ## My suggestion
 ### Reduce chance of supply-chain attack
 *If you have access to a virtual package feed (socket.dev, artifactory, etc.) then this might not be an issue.*
-With the constant news of malicious NPM packages getting uploaded, having script that blindly upgrades to latest is possibly not the best idea?
+With the constant news of malicious NPM packages getting uploaded, a tool that blindly upgrades to latest is not the best idea!

 For OSS projects, you probably don't have budget for a premium, validated virtual package feed.
 It would be nice to use Socket.dev as a required github check for PRs, but that also seems to be a premium feature.
-- [ ] Create example of using [[Snyk]] status check on [[Renovate]] PRs: https://chatgpt.com/s/t_68c60566a0048191ba7c3352cb7b7e67
+In renovate, can use [minimumReleaseAge](https://docs.renovatebot.com/configuration-options/#minimumreleaseage) to slow down changes.
+Probably also want config `prCreation=not-pending`.

-- [ ] Look into [minimumReleaseAge](https://docs.renovatebot.com/configuration-options/#minimumreleaseage) as a way to slow down taking changes immediately
+Alternatively, could use [[Snyk]] status check on [[Renovate]]'s PRs: https://chatgpt.com/s/t_68c60566a0048191ba7c3352cb7b7e67
 ### Rename to JSON5 to allow comments
 ```bash
 mkdir -p .github